alexklibisz/firebak/readme.md

 ###Some TODOs:

 - improve the CLI (required options, usage instructions)
+- add integration with AWS S3 to push and pull backups
 - implement restore function (should read files incrementally and POST each individual record).
 - unit tests (will probably use two separate firebases, populate the first, backup and restore to second, then compare)
 - make it an npm module